graphlit/graphlit-client-python/README.md

 - `ORGANIZATION_ID`: Your organization ID.
 - `SECRET_KEY`: Your secret key for API access.

-You can find these values in the API settings dashboard on [graphlit.com](https://portal.graphlit.dev).
+You can find these values in the API settings dashboard on the [Graphlit Platform](https://portal.graphlit.dev).

 ### Setting Environment Variables